 Preventative dental care is the practice of maintaining good oral health.
 Besides developing healthy oral hygiene practices, such as correctly flossing and brushing your teeth at least twice a day, preventive dentistry requires regular exams and services at the dentist’s office.

 Despite the benefits of at-home oral hygiene practices, they are not enough to prevent oral health issues.
 For instance, plaque, a sticky film containing bacteria, quickly accumulates on teeth and can settle in the uneven surfaces around the gumline and molars.
 These areas are difficult to clean effectively, and if the plaque remains, you could develop gum disease or tooth decay.

 By taking a proactive approach to your oral health by combining dental services with at-home care, you significantly reduce the risk of developing serious problems.
 Preventive procedures can detect everything from cavities to oral cancer.

-What Are the Benefits of Preventive Dental Care?
+What Are the Benefits of Preventive Dental Services?

 Preventive dentistry may not seem overly critical, but it comes with many benefits.

 Oral Health Monitoring

 When you attend routine dental appointments every six months, your dentist will have a good understanding of the condition of your oral health.
 The dentist will perform thorough examinations and run tests to identify possible issues, like an oral disease or tooth decay.